Updated: Sep 10

 Look at natural alternatives to the medications you're giving your cat or dog.
-For some guidance on natural parasite prevention to replace the chemical medications you're giving, check out my new eBook "The Guide to Natural Parasite Prevention".
+For some guidance on natural parasite prevention to replace the chemical parasite medications you're giving, check out my eBook "The Guide to Natural Parasite Prevention".

 Source natural sprays for your garden or pull the weeds the old fashioned way - on your hands and knees.